 This is one of my favorite tips to give people who are struggling with boredom.
 Did you know that you can connect the apps you use to get work done faster and avoid tasks you don’t love?
 I use Zapier for this.
 There are TONS of apps you can connect and you don’t need technical knowledge to do it.
 I could write a book on all the automations that are helpful for freelancers, but here’s an example of one automation I have set up for marketing.

 With Zapier, I connected HubSpot CRM to Google Sheets.
-I have this set up so that every time I track a cold email that I send, Zapier takes that information and adds it to my Google Sheet.
-With this method, I can keep track of who I pitch, what company they work for and when I last contacted them.
+I have this set up so that every time I track a cold email that I send with HubSpot, Zapier takes that information and adds it to my Google Sheet.
+With this method, I can keep track of who I pitch, what company they work for, and when I last contacted them.
 It only took a few minutes to set this up, and it’s saved me hours of data entry work.

 Are you interested in more content about how to automating your freelance life?
 Let me know by dropping a comment below.